Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 G License Restrictions

-When you prepare for both the written driving test questions and road tests, you’ll enjoy the convenience of driving in Canada.
+When you prepare for the written driving test questions and road tests, you’ll enjoy the convenience of driving in Canada.